Cacti/plugin_thold/README.md

 Settings, and from there the 'Mail/Reporting/DNS'.
 From there, you can test your mail settings to validate that users will receive notifications via email.

-After you have completed that, you should goto the 'Thresholds' Settings tab, and become familiar with its settings.
+After you have completed that, you should go to the 'Thresholds' Settings tab, and become familiar with its settings.
 From there, you can provide overall control of thold, and set defaults for things like Email bodies, weekend exemptions, alert log retention, logging, etc.